MG Software.

 Migrating: what to consider?

-Migrating from Express to NestJS is relatively smooth since NestJS uses Express internally.
+Migrating from Express to NestJS is relatively smooth since NestJS uses Express internally as its HTTP adapter.
 Start by grouping existing routes into NestJS modules and controllers.
-The biggest adjustment is introducing dependency injection and converting middleware to NestJS guards and interceptors.
+Convert route handlers to controller methods with decorators (@Get, @Post, etc.).
+The biggest adjustment is introducing dependency injection: extract business logic into injectable services delivered via constructors.
+Convert Express middleware to NestJS guards for authentication, interceptors for response transformation, and pipes for validation.
+Plan the migration per domain module and run both systems temporarily side by side via a reverse proxy.

 Further reading